Support

 4. Locate the file com.channld.PureMusic (or com.channld.PureMusic.plist).

 6. Launch Pure Music.
-You will have to re-enter your activation code (copied below for your convenience) and set up the application preferences again, including choosing the sound device.
+You will have to re-enter your activation code (if not running the Demo version) and set up the application preferences again, including choosing the sound device.

 Deleting the Preferences file would be an unusual last resort in attempting to diagnose or correct a problem.
 After doing this, you'll have to re-enter the activation code (if you have purchased an activation code), but the code can be copied and pasted easily from your confirmation of purchase email.
 (Using the Defaults... button as described above will preserve the Activation Code).